 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2011, our insurance company subsidiaries reported statutory capital and surplus of \$172.6 million, substantially greater than the minimum requirements for each state.
-For the year ended December 31, 2011, our insurance company subsidiaries reported statutory net loss of \$17.2 million.
+As of December 31, 2012 and 2011, our insurance company subsidiaries reported statutory capital and surplus of \$176.5 million and \$172.6 million, respectively, substantially greater than the minimum requirements for each state.
+For the years ended December 31, 2012, 2011, 2010, respectively, our insurance company subsidiaries reported statutory net income of \$3.1 million, statutory net loss of \$17.2 million and statutory net income of \$5.1 million (excluding HNIC, which was acquired December 31, 2010), respectively.

 The National Association of Insurance Commissioners requires property/casualty insurers to file a risk-based capital calculation according to a specified formula.
 The purpose of the formula is twofold: (1) to assess the adequacy of an insurer's statutory capital and surplus based upon a variety of factors such as potential risks related to investment portfolio, ceded reinsurance and product mix; and (2) to assist state regulators under the RBC for Insurers Model Act by providing thresholds at which a state commissioner is authorized and expected to take regulatory action.
-As of December 31, 2011, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+As of December 31, 2012, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.